How Important Are Wine Glasses? Are Wine Glasses Necessary?

 Find a wine glass that serves the purpose of the occasion - whether to impress a potential client or investor or simply to spend quality time with friends and family.
 Friends and family may be laxer with etiquette while a client or investor may be more critical.
 College students were notoriously known to serve their champagne in plastic cups because those were the only thing available for some impromptu celebration.

 As in anything, moderation is the key to drinking wine.
 The latest survey result suggests that the size of wine glass may influence how much you drink.
 Not necessarily that people order more, it's just that the bigger glass may fool the clients into drinking more than they intended.

-The bottom line is that wines are meant to be enjoyed with people who are important to you.
+The bottom line is that a glass of wine is meant to be enjoyed with people who are important to you.
 The glass may matter but the most important thing is the time where you enjoyed each other's company.